Giftpilz0/giftpilz0.github.io/docs/pacemaker/cheatsheet.md

 `pcs resource list`

-Pacemaker cluster command to view detailed infirmotation about cluster resource agents and their configuration or settings
+Pacemaker cluster command to view detailed information about cluster resource agents and their configuration or settings

 `pcs resource describe`